 - General Advantages of CM-at-Risk over Design-Bid-Build The CM-at-Risk Contractor's professional approach to project delivery, from design through occupancy, particularly with regard to estimating, scheduling, and managing the work, can result in less potential for - With the CM-at-Risk approach, the contractor is selected based on qualifications and fee; as compared to the Design-Bid-Build approach where the low-bid General Contractor (GC) is accepted.
-As part of the selection process, the Owner checks references, learns the firm's cost/schedule/quality performance on past similar projects, and checks the financial stability of firm. - At the time that the filed sub-bidders (trade contractors) prepare their bids they know who the GC is, thus there may be fewer allowances for uncertainty included in their bid prices. - General Conditions are negotiated rather than bid; this can result in more experienced and a larger number of on-site staff.
+As part of the to the Design-Bio-Build approach where the low-Bio General Contractor (GC) is accepted.
+As part of the selection process, the Owner checks references, learns the firm's cost/schedule/quality performance on - At the time that the filed sub-bidders (trade contractors) prepare their bids they know who the GC is, thus there may be fewer allowances for uncertainty included in their bid prices. - General Conditions are negotiated rather than bid; this can result in more experienced and a larger number of on-site staff.
 (Proponents of CM-at-Risk assert that this can result in better control of the work while advocates of traditional Design-Bid-Build assert that this extra experience and personnel contributes to the higher cost of building with CM-at-Risk cited in disadvantage # 1 on page 2.) - Cost estimates by the CM-at-Risk firm may be more accurate since the estimate is made by a contractor - Cost transparency (open books during construction); Owner has the ability to audit costs to ensure that the Owner pays no more than the guaranteed maximum price (GMP).
-Savings resulting from unutilized allowances and contingencies that are explicitly built into GMP are returned to Owner. - CM-at-Risk firm is responsible for costs in excess of the GMP.
+Savings resulting from unutilized allowances and contingencies that are explicitly built into GMP are returned to Owner. - 7.
+CM-at-Risk firm is responsible for costs in excess of the GMP.